-A fresh coat of paint can go a long way to improve the overall appearance of your home.
-The typical cost to paint a house is between $1,747 and $4,168, with the national average at $2,955.
+A fresh coat of paint can go a long way to improve the overall appearance of a home.
+The typical cost to paint a house is between $1,811 and $4,435, with the national average at $3,087.

-Painting the exterior of your home will improve the appearance and add to the marketability and resale value.
-According to HomeAdvisor, the typical cost to paint a house ranges from $1,747 to $4,168, with the national average around $2,957, or from $.50 to $3.50 per square foot.
+Painting the exterior of a home will improve the appearance and add to the marketability and resale value.
+So how much does it cost to paint a house?
+According to HomeAdvisor and Angi, the typical cost ranges from $1,811 to $4,435, with the national average around $3,087 or from $0.50 to $4 per square foot.
 Prices for house painting can vary due to geographic location, the type and condition of the exterior material, and the ease of access.
-Labor can run from $25 to $75 per hour.
-Most professional house painters will quote a total price that includes all hours worked.
-The type of exterior paint you choose also affects the price.
+Labor can run from $25 to $100 per hour.
+The best house painters will quote a total price that includes all hours worked.
+The type of exterior paint that is used also affects the price.
 Price per gallon of paint ranges from $20 to $80, and professionals usually get a discount of 25 to 50 percent.
 The cost to paint a house with quality materials and experienced professionals is worth it when it results in an updated exterior that will last 10 to 15 years.

 How to Calculate the Cost to Paint a House

-Calculating how much it costs to paint a house will let you know what to expect from a professional estimate and stay on budget.
-To find out the approximate cost to paint a house, divide the paintable area by the coverage of a gallon of paint.
+Calculating how much it costs to paint a house will be a good indication of what to expect from a professional estimate and stay on budget.
+To find out the approximate cost to paint a house, homeowners can divide the paintable area by the coverage of a gallon of paint.
 To find the paintable area:

 - Find the finished area.
 Measure the perimeter of the house and multiply it by the height of the house.

 - Find the paintable area.
 Subtract the area of doors (a standard door is 21 square feet) and windows (the standard window is 12 square feet) from the finished area total.
-If there are balconies, gables, or complex and ornate architectural designs, a professional will give you an accurate estimate.
+If there are balconies, gables, or complex and ornate architectural designs, a professional will provide an accurate estimate.

 A gallon of paint typically covers between 250 and 400 square feet, or 350 square feet on average, depending on the material.
-Keep in mind that two coats of paint are needed to paint the exterior of a home.
+Homeowners will want to keep in mind that two coats of paint will likely be needed to paint the exterior of a home.
 For example, an average 2,500-square-foot home has around 2,100 square feet of paintable area.
 The formula for calculating the cost to paint a house is:

-- 2,100 square feet of paintable area divided by 350 square feet of coverage equals 6 gallons of paint.
-Double that number since you’ll need two coats.
+2,100 square feet of paintable area divided by 350 square feet of coverage equals 6 gallons of paint.
+Double that number since two coats are needed.
 This comes out to 12 gallons of paint.

 Factors in Calculating Cost to Paint a House